 If you are interested in being considered for the award, you can nominate yourself by filling out the entry form.
 If you know of anyone who you feel should be nominated, feel free to contact Educational Technology (email@example.com) and they will reach out to the person to see if they are interested in submitting for the award.

-Award recipients will be selected based upon nominations from the campus community.
-Self nomination is preferred though not required because completing a nomination requires detailed knowledge of and access to the developed materials.
 Nominations will be peer-reviewed by a committee of faculty and staff, which shall give due regard to MSU’s commitment to diversity and accessibility, as well as the university’s commitment to outstanding instruction and effective design and technology integration.
-The 2017 entry form identifies required sections for a course submission or innovation submission and clarifies general criteria judges will consider in selecting the winners.
-On the form, applicants should be sure to select the category in which they wish to compete (online course, blended course, or specific technology innovation).
+The 2024 entry form identifies required sections for a practice to be submitted as well as includes the rubric that the committee will use to evaluate submissions.
+Here is a copy of the rubric to review.

-Considerations: Michigan State University’s AT&T Faculty-Staff Awards in Instructional Technology competition benefits the winners by conferring peer reviewed recognition.
+Considerations: Michigan State University’s AT&T Excellence in Teaching with Technology Award benefits the winners by conferring peer reviewed recognition.
 The competition also benefits the larger MSU community because it highlights inspiring and innovative approaches to blended and fully online learning.
 The disciplinary expertise of applicants and judges reflect the diversity of majors and colleges at MSU.
-Applicants are encouraged to keep this broad audience in mind as they describe what is notable about their course or technology-enhanced learning innovation from a disciplinary perspective but also clarifying aspects that can be generalized to other online teaching and learning.
-For more information please contact Rashad Muhammad at (email@example.com).
+Applicants are encouraged to keep this broad audience in mind as they describe what is notable about their practice or technology-enhanced learning innovation from a disciplinary perspective but also clarifying aspects that can be generalized to other online teaching and learning.
+For more information please contact Educational Technology at (email@example.com).